jvm-graphics-labs/jogl-samples/jogl-samples/src/tests/gl_330/README.md

 ### [gl-330-draw-instanced-array](https://github.com/elect86/jogl-samples/blob/master/jogl-samples/src/tests/gl_330/Gl_330_draw_instanced_array.java) :

 * renders 10 instance of the same geometry, changing the color attribute once every two instance
+*  Instanced arrays provides an alternative to the current OpenGL instancing techniques.
+We can already use uniform buffer and texture buffer to store the per instance data, [`GL_ARB_instanced_arrays`](https://www.opengl.org/registry/specs/ARB/instanced_arrays.txt) proposed to use array buffers for per instance data.
+Using the function `glVertexAttribDivisor` for each per-instance array buffer, we specify that the draw call must use the first attribute for N vertices where N should be the count of instances vertices.
+This extension allows to draw multiples different objects as well, as far as they have the same number of vertices.
+Using attributes for instance data is likely to avoid the latency of a texture buffer fetch but might fill up the attribute data flow if the size of per instance data is quite large.
+Probably the fastest instancing method for small per instance data rendering and huge number of instance.
 * `glVertexAttribDivisor(Semantic.Attr.POSITION, 0)` this means disabled (==0)
 * `glVertexAttribDivisor(Semantic.Attr.COLOR, 2)` this means enabled (!=0)
 * `glDrawArraysInstanced`